Mariusthvdb/custom-icons/README.md

 # Custom-icons
-Several legacy icons and icons collected all over the internet in 1 set, UI selectable Structure of the file copied from the great and appreciated [Hass Hue Icon](https://github.com/arallsopp/hass-hue-icons) repo by @arallsopp
+Several legacy icons and icons collected all over the internet in 1 set, UI selectable Structure of the file copied from the great and appreciated [Hass Hue Icon](https://github.com/arallsopp/hass-hue-icons) repo by @arallsopp who should recieve all the credits and without whom the HA interface would be the same ;-)